ICIJ/datashare/README.md

 - provide CLI to run datashare extract, index, name finding tasks
 - provide a WEB GUI to run datashare extract, index, name finding tasks, and search in the documents

+To access web GUI, go in your documents folder and launch `path/to/datashare.sh -w` then connect datashare on http://localhost:8080

 ### **Extract Text from Files**